 Royal Crown Derby

-Royal Crown Derby is one of the oldest remaining english porcelian manufacters, based in Osmaston Road Derby.
-The company is known for its high quality bone china and has been producing items of tableware and ornamental ware since 1750.
+Royal Crown Derby is one of the oldest remaining English porcelain manufacturers, based in Osmaston Road, Derby.
+The company is known for its high-quality bone china and has been producing items of tableware and ornamental ware since 1750.

-The old Imari pattern dates back to 1882 and was inspired by traditional designs from China and Japan.
-The Derby factory established itself within the Imari market by creating designs such as ‘Witches', 'Grecain' and ‘Duck’.
-The distinguished rich colours and gold gild were used to show peoples wealth and luxury in the early 18th century.
+The distinctive 1128 Old Imari pattern dates back to 1882.
+Inspired by traditional designs imported from Japan and China to Europe in the early decades of the 18th Century.
+Manufacturers throughout Europe started creating stunning porcelain pieces inspired by these wonderful wares in the late 18th Century and early 19th Century.
+The Derby porcelain factory established itself firmly within the Imari wares market by creating a wide assortment of designs that were inspired by the original eastern designs with interesting names such as ‘Witches’, ‘Grecian’ and ‘Duck’.
+The distinguished rich colours and gold gild were used to show peoples wealth and luxury in the early 18th Century.

-S Pearson & Son acquired the company in 1964 where it became part of the Allied English Potteries group, but in 2000 H Gibson (former director of Royal Doulton) and a Pearson family member bought Royal Crown Derby, making them an independent company again.
-It is know owned by K Oates (former chief excutive of both Royal Doulton and Steelite).
-To this day they still produce dinnerware ranges, Old Imari, Traditional Imari, Red Aves, Blue Mikado and olde Avesbury.
-In 1981 paperweights were introduced and are popular today and collected by many.
+S Pearson & Son acquired the company in 1964 where it became part of the Allied English Potteries group.
+In 2000 Hugh Gibson (former director of Royal Doulton) and a Pearson family member bought Royal Crown Derby, making them an independent company again.
+The company is now owned by Kevin Oakes (former chief executive of both Royal Doulton and Steelite).